MasterControlIncPublic/pdf.js/README.md

     $ gulp mc-deploy-snapshot

 #### Deploying a release
-This will deploy straight to our libs-release-local repo, **you have been warned**.
+**Only release builds from mc-master!** This will deploy straight to our libs-release-local repo, **you have been warned**.

 First make sure the version is correct in pdfjs.config.
 Then run:

     $ gulp mc-deploy-release

-Please don't forget to tag the commit you deployed and push the tags to the repository with a command similar to the following:
+Please don't forget to tag the commit you deployed and push the tags to the repository with commands similar to the following:

+    $ git tag -a v3.1.37-mc -m "Release v3.1.37-mc"
     $ git push --tags origin mc-master

+We're using the tagname pattern of `v[versionNumber]-mc` like `v3.1.37-mc` to help differentiate our tags since we're building from a different branch and the commit counting (used in the automatic version number creation) will be different and likely _behind_ the Mozilla PDFjs numbers.

 # ORIGINAL README BELOW
 # PDF.js [![Build Status](https://github.com/mozilla/pdf.js/workflows/CI/badge.svg?branch=master)](https://github.com/mozilla/pdf.js/actions?query=workflow%3ACI+branch%3Amaster)